poppinace/sfc2net/README.md

 ## Installation
 The code has been tested on Python 3.7.3 and PyTorch 1.3.1.
 Please follow the official instructions to configure your environment.
-See other required packages in `requirements.txt` (pending).

 ## Test SFC<sup>2</sup>Net Model
 **Rice Plant Counting**